-For many homeowners remodeling their kitchens, incorporating a home kitchen pantry is half the reason for the undertaking the project in the first place.
-It's all about space.
+For many homeowners remodeling their kitchens, incorporating a home kitchen pantry is a chief driver behind undertaking the project in the first place.
+For these homeowners, remodeling the kitchen is all about creating more space.

-Kitchen pantries are separate storage areas primarily for non-perishable food (cans, pasta, oils, etc.) but often for ancillary food preparation items such as foil, parchment, and so on.
+Kitchen pantries are separate storage areas primarily for non-perishable food such as canned food, dried pasta, oils, and boxed or bagged food.
+Pantries also can hold food preparation items such as foil, parchment, extra pans, and serving ware.

 Types of Home Kitchen Pantries

 A freestanding pantry is your quickest and often the cheapest route to a home kitchen pantry.
 Freestanding pantries usually come packed flat, necessitating assembly.

 These pantries are often truly freestanding, with enough support to keep these tall, narrow cabinets from tipping.
 Most cabinets of this nature will come with restraint straps to install on the top of the pantry.

 These pantries are sometimes called kitchen pantry furniture to reinforce the idea that they are not built-in.
 Typical dimensions for a freestanding pantry might be 24 inches wide by 14 inches deep by 71 inches tall.

 Freestanding/Attached Kitchen Pantry

 Freestanding cabinets can easily be attached to the wall for added safety.
 Two or three screws through the back of the pantry, straight into a stud, will keep the unit secure.
 However, to keep the pantry flat against the wall, you will need to cut into the baseboard.
 The best way to do this is to actually remove the existing baseboard and then install two new pieces on either side of the pantry.

 Stock or Semi-Custom Kitchen Pantry